czyzby/gdx-lml/README.md

 See [LibGDX forum thread](http://www.badlogicgames.com/forum/viewtopic.php?f=17&t=18843), [example project](http://github.com/czyzby/gdx-lml-tests), [tutorial](https://github.com/czyzby/gdx-lml/wiki/Tutorial) and [old syntax page (work in progress)](https://github.com/czyzby/gdx-lml/wiki/Syntax).

 ## What's new
+1.2 -> 1.3

+- `ButtonGroup` support through specialized `Table` extension: `ButtonTable`. `<buttonTable>` tag works like a regular table (can have any children), except it adds all its direct `Button`-extending children to an internal `ButtonGroup` instance, validating their checked status.

 1.1 -> 1.2

 - `@LmlInject` annotation.
 When a view is created by the parser, its annotated fields are processed.
 In previous versions, this meant that all `@LmlActor`- and `@OnChange`-annotated fields had to be present in one class, which could quickly lead to fields flood in view classes.
 Now you can keep `@LmlActor`- and `@OnChange`-annotated fields in another container class and request to inject(/fill) it with `@LmlInject`.
 Also, `LmlParser` instance used to initiate the view can be injected.
 More in the annotation docs. `@LmlInject` examples were added to the example project.